D4R30/d4r30.github.io/_posts/2025-11-25-tcache-relative-write.markdown

 If you want to get a chunk from arbitrary location in the latest versions, you can use the overlapping chunk or tcache metadata poisoning tricks I discussed above.
 ### Patch in 2.42 ?
-It seems this technique is (almost) no longer applicable since `GLIBC 2.42`.
-This is because the TCache mechanism now separates tcache chunks into two kinds: small tcache chunks and large tcache chunks.
+It seems this technique is no longer applicable since `GLIBC 2.42`.
+This is because of the new large chunk management in the TCache mechanism.
+It now separates tcache chunks into two kinds: small tcache chunks and large tcache chunks.
 The large ones (The ones that have a `tc_idx >= 64`) are treated in a different way and there's a second `tc_idx` computed for these kind of tcache chunks, which is done different from the classic `csize2tidx`.
 See [`large_csize2tidx`][large_csize2tidx].

 Here's the code tcache code in `__libc_free`: